apwbs/MARTSIA-demo/README.md

 In this MARTSIA-EVM version, the request and transmission of key segments between the Reader and Authorities are performed via **TLS connections**.

-## MARTSIA-EVM-OnChain
-Alternatively, there is another MARTSIA-EVM version called OnChain, where the request and transmission of key segments between the Reader and Authorities occurs directly on the blockchain using RSA encryption.
-For the **OnChain** repository, follow this [link](https://github.com/apwbs/MARTSIA-EVM-OnChain).

 ## Wiki
 For a detailed documentation and step-by-step tutorial to run this version locally, check out the [Wiki](https://github.com/apwbs/MARTSIA-demo/wiki).